 Today, Los Angeles Lakers forward LeBron James takes the spotlight.

 If you're unfamiliar with true shooting percentage, it's a catch-all measure of shooting efficiency that combines field goals, 3-point field goals and free throws.
-For James, he's scored 62 points in the clutch on 20-for-60 (33.3 percent) shooting from the field, 5-for-29 (17.2 percent) from 3-point range and 18-for-29 (62.1 percent) from the free throw line, the combination of which gives him a true shooting percentage of 43.3.
+For James, he's scored 72 points in the clutch on 24-for-68 (35.3 percent) shooting from the field, 5-for-31 (16.1 percent) from 3-point range and 19-for-30 (63.3 percent) from the free throw line, the combination of which gives him a true shooting percentage of 44.3.

-Of the 54 players who have scored at least 50 clutch points this season, only one has done so less efficiently than James.
+Of the 61 players who have scored at least 50 clutch points this season, only one has done so less efficiently than James.
 That player?
-Dallas Mavericks guard Luka Doncic, who has a true shooting percentage of 41.9 in the clutch.
+New Orleans Pelicans guard Jrue Holiday, who has a true shooting percentage of 43.1 in the clutch.

 As much as he's struggled as a scorer, James has excelled as a passer in the clutch.
-According to NBA.com, Charlotte Hornets guard Devonte' Graham (27) is the only player in the league to have dished out more assists than James (26) in those situations, an impressive feat considering a total of 47 players have logged more clutch minutes than him on the season.
+According to NBA.com, James has recorded 32 assists in those situations to lead the league, an impressive feat considering a total of 45 players have logged more clutch minutes than him.

 Having a seven-time All-Star in his prime certainly takes some of the pressure off of James to be the clutch time scorer he once was.
 What remains to be seen is whether or not the Lakers still need James to be that scorer to win the championship.